gampnico/scintillometry/docs/source/quickstart.rst

 Make Things Simple
 ------------------

-The provided Makefile has many uses.
-View all the available commands:
+The provided Makefile adds shortcuts for more complex commands.
+View all the available shortcuts:

 .. code-block:: bash

    make help

-Available commands:
+Available shortcuts:
    :help:            Display this help screen.
    :install:         Install with conda.
    :install-tests:   Install with dependencies for tests.